History of Anglo-Saxon England: "Heptarchy" and Christianisation (550-800 AD)

-After Æthelberht's death in about 616/618, the fourth bretwalda according to the Anglo Saxon Chronicle was Rædwald of East Anglia, who also gave Christianity a foothold in his kingdom and helped to install Edwin of Northumbria who replaced Æthelfrith to become the second king over Bernicia and Deira.
-After Rædwald died, Edwin was able to pursue a grand plan to expand Northumbrian power.
-The Anglo Saxon Chronicle lists him as the fifth bretwalda.
+After Æthelberht's death in about 616/618, the fourth bretwalda according to the Anglo-Saxon Chronicle was Rædwald of East Anglia, who also gave Christianity a foothold in his kingdom and helped to install Edwin of Northumbria who replaced Æthelfrith to become the second king over Bernicia and Deira.
+After Rædwald died, Edwin was able to pursue a grand plan to expand Northumbrian power.The Anglo-Saxon Chronicle lists him as the fifth bretwalda.
 The growing strength of Edwin forced King Penda of Mercia into an alliance with the Welsh King Cadwallon ap Cadfan of Gwynedd, and together they invaded Edwin's lands and defeated and killed him at the Battle of Hatfield Chase in 633.
 Their success was short-lived, as Oswald, one of Æthelfrith's sons, defeated and killed Cadwallon at Heavenfield near Hexham.
-Oswald subsequently became the third king of Northumbria and is listed by the Anglo Saxon Chronicle as the sixth bretwalda.
+Oswald subsequently became the third king of Northumbria and is listed by the Anglo-Saxon Chronicle as the sixth bretwalda.

 In 635, Aidan, an Irish monk from Iona, chose the Isle of Lindisfarne to establish a monastery which was close to King Oswald's main fortress of Bamburgh.
 He had been at the monastery in Iona when Oswald asked to be sent on a mission to Christianise Northumbria.
 Oswald had probably chosen Iona because, after his father had been killed, he had fled into south-west Scotland and had encountered Christianity.
 He had returned determined to make Northumbria Christian.
 Aidan achieved great success in spreading the Christian faith in the north, and since Aidan could not speak English and Oswald had learned Irish during his exile, Oswald acted as Aidan's interpreter when the latter was preaching.
 Later, Northumberland's patron saint, Saint Cuthbert, was an abbot of the monastery and then Bishop of Lindisfarne.
-An anonymous life of Cuthbert written at Lindisfarne is the oldest extant piece of English historical writing, (Note: From its reference to "Aldfrith, who now reigns peacefully" it must date to between 685 and 704.) and in his memory a gospel (known as the St Cuthbert Gospel) was placed in his coffin.
-The decorated leather bookbinding is the oldest intact European binding.
+An anonymous life of Cuthbert written at Lindisfarne is the oldest extant piece of English historical writing, (Note: From its reference to "Aldfrith, who now reigns peacefully" it must date to between 685 and 704.)
+A gospel of Saint John (known as the St Cuthbert Gospel) was placed in his coffin, and it is the only surviving seventh-century manuscript which has an early, and probably original, binding.